 I got a Bravo 6 with my Seawave once but found it hard work – who knows why.
 The cheaper Bravo 4 does claim to be an ‘R.E.D’ (‘reduced effort device’) and I can confirm this isn’t some gimmicky acronym.
 Like a Bravo foot pump, the other port on the Bravo’s handle can be used to deflate or suck air from an IK so it rolls up good and flat; you can see creases forming in the hull as you suck it down.

 The K-Pump Mini (above right) is a handy top-up pump or compact 600-g travel pump.
 It took 15 minutes to fully inflate up my Seawave; the push-fit nozzle works on any IK with one-way spring valves.
-You have to press the body of the pump against the valve.
+You have to press and hold the nozzle against the valve.
 Using it a lot one time, I got the feeling it might break something or wear out the seal (which needs regreasing once in a while).
-I also now use the K-Pump to top up my Nomad S1 packraft which is too big and long to inflate firmly with just its airbag.
+I also used the K-Pump to top up my Nomad S1 packraft which was too big and long to inflate firmly with just its airbag.
 Fuller review of the K-Pump Mini here.
-Hard to find in the UK, the long, and slim US-made K-Pump 200 (right) may also be suited to DS applications.
+They are hard to find in the UK, the very long, and slim US-made K-Pump 200 (right) may also be suited to DS applications.

 Left, the Bestway Air Hammer is an upside-down barrel pump which comes in three sizes and costs from just £6 on eBay.
-If you don’t want to paddle with your full-size barrel pump, the smallest Air Hammer could work as a compact top-up pump, like the K-Pump below but a tenth of the price.
-The one of the left came with my RIBfin and is rated at 4psi
+If you don’t want to paddle with your full-size barrel pump, the smallest Air Hammer could work as a compact top-up pump like the K-Pump below, but a tenth of the price.
+The one of the left came with a ROBfin and was rated at 4psi.

-More and more IKs now feature super-rigid, high-pressure drop-stitch hulls – either just floors or the entire hull which runs 2–5 times higher pressures than regular IKs.
+More and more IKs now feature super-rigid, high-pressure dropstitch hulls – either just floors or the entire hull which runs 2–5 times higher pressures than regular IKs.
 Your old Bravo footpump will blow its brains out trying to reach the typical 7-10psi.
-Barrel pumps with slim and longbodies (as opposed to some of the shorter, stockier examples above) will put out less volume (D/S IKs have less volume anyway) but can attain higher pressures.
+Barrel pumps with long, slimbodies (as opposed to the shorter, stockier examples above) will put out less volume (DS IKs have less volume anyway) but can more easily attain higher pressures.
 You don’t need a super high-pressure iSup board pump.
-Some of these pumps may be double action, but at a certain psi will become single action to help gain higher pressures.
-I beleive the Bravo Alu 4 R.E.D (0.8 bar) works like that.
-Whatever you get for your D/S IK, make sure it is rated to comfortably exceed your D/S boat’s pressure rating by say 50%.
+Some of these pumps may be double action.
+At a certain psi they become single action (downstroke only).
+I believe the Bravo Alu 4 R.E.D (0.8 bar) works like that.
+Or they have a switch (left) to do the same and help attain higher pressures.
+It works.
+Whatever pump you get for your DS IK, make sure it is rated to comfortably exceed your DS boat’s pressure rating by say 50%.

-Bayonet nozzles Who would have thought there’s something to be said about bayonet nozzles?
+Bayonet nozzles for ‘raft’ valves.
+Who would have thought there’s something to be said about bayonet nozzles?
 Well there is.
-There are two types: plain (below right, Gumotex) and crossbar-peg (left, Bravo).
-Both need spacer washers to fit snugly against your boat’s valve but the small peg inside the green one will press open your valve stem as you connect it.
+There are two types: plain (below right, Gumotex) and crossbar-peg or detent (left, Bravo).
+Both need soft spacer washers to fit snugly against your boat’s raft valve, but the small peg inside the green one will press open your valve stem as you connect it.
 You will notice a similar peg on car tyre inflation hoses and also on a hand manometer (below).
-It could not get a reading without this peg partially opening the valve.
-A nozzle with a peg means that a: you’re not pushing the valve spring open each time you pump (easier pumping) and b: if your pump has a manometer you will get a live reading as the pressure climbs which is the point of having a built-in manometer.
-The Bravo one goes from 3 quid; search: ‘Bravo Adjustable HP Valve adapter”.
+A manometer can’t get a pressure reading without this peg partially opening the valve as you push it on.
+A nozzle with a peg/detent means that a: you’re not pushing the valve spring open each time you pump (easier pumping) and b: if your pump has a manometer you will get a constant/live reading as the pressure climbs which is the point of having a built-in manometer.
+The Bravo one goes from 3 quid; search: ‘Bravo Adjustable HP Valve adapter’.
 The only drawback might be that you need to remove a pegged nozzle carefully with Push-Push (Gumotex) valves.
-Normally a little air escapes as you do this but if the valve gets locked open air will rush out.
-Remove slowly.
+Normally a little air escapes as you do this but if the valve does not spring up closed air will rush out.
+Turn slowly then pull away briskly; you’ll get the knack.

-Pressure gauge (manometer) Until I got a Grabner which has no PRVs but ran a relatively high, 0.3 bar (4.3 psi), I never bothered with a pressure gauge (manometer, left) and just pumped up by feel.
-Since then I got a Gumotex Seawave and fitted PRVs to all chambers.
-That means I didn’t need a pressure gauge to get the right pressure, I simply kept pumping until each PRV hissed: the boat was then at operating pressure.
-With high-pressure D/S IKs you probably do want a pressure gauge as the boat will perform best at the right pressure which may be higher than you’re used to.
+Pressure gauge (manometer) Until I got a Grabner which has no PRVs but ran a relatively high, 0.3 bar (4.3 psi), I never bothered with a pressure gauge (manometer, below) and just pumped up by feel.
+Since then I ran a Gumotex Seawave and fitted PRVs to all chambers.
+That meant I didn’t need a pressure gauge to get the right pressure; I simply kept pumping until each PRV hissed: the boat was then at operating pressure.
+With high-pressure DS IKs you probably want a pressure gauge as the boat will perform best at the right pressure which may be higher than you’re used to.

 Add a manometer dial to a plain barrel pump

-I got myself a new Brave 4 Alu R.E.D barrel pump (left) rated to 0.8 bar (typical D/S pressure).
+I got myself a new blue Brave 4 Alu R.E.D barrel pump (left) rated to 0.8 bar (typical DS pressure).
 It was under £20 without a gauge.
 The next similarly rated barrel with a gauge worked out at nearly fifty quid.
 That’s inflation for you.

 Then I decided a gauge probably was a good idea in case my next IK doesn’t have full PRVs (quite likely; most don’t).
-I couldn’t find a way to fit my handheld manometer (as pictured far above) neatly, but on ebay saw manometer dials at various displays and with rear (behind) rather than bottom inlets for a fiver (right) I chose one which displayed up to 1 bar / 14.5psi.
-Whatever boat I get next, D/S or otherwise, it won’t be higher than that, and anyway the Alu 4 is only rated to 11.6psi (0.8 bar).
+I couldn’t find a way to fit my handheld manometer (as pictured above) neatly, but on ebay saw manometer dials at various displays and with rear (behind) rather than bottom inlets for a fiver (right) I chose one which displayed up to 1 bar / 14.5psi.
+Whatever boat I get next, DS or otherwise, it won’t be higher than that, and anyway the Alu 4 is only rated to 11.6psi (0.8 bar).
 The easiest place to drill the hole is into the hard plastic end of the hose by the handle (below).
 The brass thread will screw into the plastic hole easily enough, but a dab of glue does no harm.
 Now, finally I can measure as I pump.
+If I’m honest these cheap Flowit gauges are not accurate – they under-read.
+But once I have measured the error against my Bravo hand manometer, I can mark the correction on the face of the dial.
+So as said, best to buy a barrel pump with a built in manometer – if it’s a Bravo (widely sold in Europe) it may well be accurate,

 My Gumotex Seawave was a well spec’d IK for my sort of coast-hopping and occasional touring, especially as it was factory rated to run at a higher-than-usual 0.25bar or 3.6psi (Gumo normal is 0.2).
 That means greater rigidity which adds up to less longitudinal sag caused by paddler weight (who, me?!) and of course a better g l i d e.
 My previous Amigo and Incept both ran an even higher 0.3 bar, and it’s said that this Gumotex can also be pushed to that sort of pressure on the side tubes without risking damage.
 Factory hull pressures are set on the conservative side to limit warranty claims.